 • Those from British colonies or considered British subjects due to historical ties to the British Empire may also have unique eligibility.

-How to Apply for UK Citizenship
+How to Apply for British Citizenship

 • Prove you have passed the ‘Life in the UK’ test.